nikiats/rl_garage_bump/readme.md

 ### Extension will be loaded and become active
 The extension produces a sound after it is started and after every single trade bump.
 You can disable it by setting `SOUND_ENABLED` to `false` in `bumper.js`
+There are some timing gaps between actions, so after you press `START` and see the page is reloading, be patient to watch how it works.

 ## Usage
 - Open `bumper.js` file and change **MY_USERNAME** parameter (line 1) to your user's nickname on RL Garage